Post Operative Lymphatic Drainage Frequently Asked Questions.

 Arnica is good as topic anti-inflammatory but ingested is poisonous.

-You can have rashes, nausea and vomiting and even death.
+You can have rashes, nausea and vomiting.

 3. You need a Medical Grade Compression Garment.